jscraftcamp/jscc19-sessions/babel-plugins/README.md

 ## Agenda

-- What is Babel and how is it commonly used
+- Went over what Babel is and how it is commonly used
-- What is an AST.
-What spec does Babel use.
+- Went over JavaScript ASTs and what the Babel AST spec is.
 Looked at some links and tools to help understand and construct AST nodes.
 - Created a simple babel plugin on ASTExplorer.
 Looked at what babel each visitor function receives as params.
 - Explored plugin developed with TypeScript